Ginny Weasley’s Paprikash | Harry Potter Inspired Recipes

 Instructions

 • Bring a large pot of water to a boil.
-Add the chicken breasts and boil until cooked through and most of the water has evaporated, about 25-30 minutes.
+Add the chicken breasts and boil until they are cooked through, and most of the water has evaporated, about 25-30 minutes.

-• Place the boiled chicken breasts in a large bowl.
-Use a hand mixer to shred (or alternatively use two forks and hand shred).
-Season with salt, pepper and 3 tablespoons of paprika.
+• Transfer the boiled chicken breasts to a large bowl.
+Use a hand mixer to shred the chicken (or alternatively, use two forks to shred by hand).
+Season with salt, pepper, and 3 tablespoons of Hungarian paprika.
+(Note: The original instructions mentioned to season with paprika here, but the quantity was not specified; thus, it has been clarified to use 3 tablespoons for this step.)

-• Pour out the water used to boil the chicken and return to the heat.
-Add two tablespoons of butter.
-When frothy, add the onions and stir until softened, about 3-4 minutes.
+• Pour out the water used to boil the chicken and return the pot to the heat.
+Add the butter.
+When frothy, add the chopped onions and stir until softened, about 3-4 minutes.

-• Add the tomatoes to the pot.
+• Add the diced tomatoes to the pot.
 Bring to a rolling simmer and cook until most of the liquid has evaporated.
-Stir in the flour to further absorb the liquid.
-Add the 1/3 cup of Hungarian paprika and stir until everything in the pot is covered.
+Stir in the flour to help absorb the remaining liquid.
+Add the remaining ⅓ cup of Hungarian paprika and stir until everything in the pot is evenly coated.

-• Pour the broths into the pot.
-Bring a simmer for about ten minutes.
-Add the shredded chicken to the pot and heat through, about another 5-10 minutes.
-The soup should be bubbling.
+• Pour the chicken broth and garlic broth into the pot.
+Bring to a simmer and let it cook for about ten minutes.
+Add the shredded chicken to the pot and continue to heat through, about another 5-10 minutes, until the soup is bubbling.

 Keyword chicken, Harry Potter, paprika, soup